-Emelia then joined us in Tadworth Tots Nursery.
-A typical day for Emelia is to be bought into school with her family where her teacher or keyworker collects her and a handover takes place.
-Emelia's day starts with settling her into school and familiarising her to being in school.
+A typical day for Emelia involves being brought into school by her family where her teacher or keyworker collects her and a handover takes place.
+Emelia's day starts with settling her into school and supporting her to familiarise herself with the environment.

 As her friends arrive everyone joins in with circle time.
-She will get out of her chair and positioned ready to learn.

-Individual multi-sensory activities are provided throughout the day with a focus on her next developmental steps.
+She will get out of her chair and will be positioned ready to learn.
+Individual multisensory activities are provided throughout the day with a focus on her next developmental steps.
 Emelia and her friends have the opportunity to develop their communication skills, social skills, practice and develop their fine and gross motor skills within structured routines.
-In Tadworth Tots Nursery, Emelia and her friends play and learn by accessing the different areas set up inside and outside to encourage independence, engagement and fun in all seven areas of EYFS.